-There were a number of significant changes and developments that occurred in Texas after the Civil War and Reconstruction.
+There were a number of significant changes that occurred in Texas after Reconstruction.
 First, the population of Texas increased dramatically as people flooded into Texas for new opportunities in farming, ranching, and other industries.

 Some people in Texas began migrating out of rural areas in the countryside into more urban areas like Fort Worth, Galveston, and San Antonio.
-Many migrated west into the Great Plains region, which was still largely dominated by Plains tribes like the Comanche and Apache at the beginning of the era.
+Many Anglos migrated west into the Great Plains region during this era.
 Hunters were drawn to the Plains to hunt bison for their valuable hides.